mohamadkaddah-0/fittrack/README.md

 Exercise plan generation: buildPlanDays() constructs a 14-day plan from the user's filtered exercise pool, respecting a 3-day repeat cooldown and alternating rest days.
 Equipment filtering and cardio ratio logic simulate a personalised training programme generator.

+**Mohammad Moghnieh:**

+Primarily responsible for designing and implementing the complete authentication, onboarding, and user profile ecosystem.
+This module handles user registration, login, password recovery, the fitness onboarding survey, and profile management, forming the foundational layer for user personalisation across the entire application.

+Authentication & User Management:

+Welcome Page (WelcomePage.jsx): The application's landing page, showcasing key features and providing clear calls-to-action for new users to register or existing users to log in.

+Registration (Register.jsx): A secure account creation component featuring a real-time password strength meter (checking for length, uppercase, lowercase, numbers, and symbols) and robust validation rules.
+Upon successful registration, user data is persisted to localStorage (fittrack_users and fittrack_logins), simulating a backend database.
+The user is then seamlessly guided to the onboarding survey.

+Login (Embedded in App.jsx): An authentication handler that validates credentials against both mock demo users and registered users from localStorage.
+On successful login, the global application state is updated, and the user is redirected to the main dashboard.

+Password Recovery Flow (ForgotPassword.jsx, ResetPassword.jsx): A two-step process that simulates a secure password reset.
+The user requests a reset for their email, a 6-digit code is generated (logged to the console for testing), and they can then set a new password after verifying the code.

+User Onboarding & Personalisation:

+Ready Survey (ReadySurvey.jsx): A transitional page that prepares new users for the upcoming fitness assessment, explaining its benefits and time commitment before they proceed.

+Fitness Survey (Survey.jsx): A comprehensive 4-step questionnaire designed to build a detailed user profile.
+It collects:

+Basic Information: Birthdate (for age calculation), gender, height, and weight (with unit conversion).
+Fitness Goals: Weight goal, target weight, performance goal, and timeline, featuring a Goal Analysis Algorithm that calculates a healthy weekly rate and provides feedback on whether the user's target is "healthy", "ambitious", or "impossible".
+Workout Preferences: Preferred workout type, location, session duration, and time of day.
+Experience & Lifestyle: Fitness level, activity level (with descriptions), physical limitations, and available equipment.
+On completion, the raw survey data and a formatted user profile are saved to localStorage, enabling all other modules (Diet Program, Exercise Library, etc.) to access personalised user data.
+Profile Management:

+User Profile (UserProfile.jsx): A dedicated page for viewing and editing user information.
+It aggregates data from multiple localStorage sources to display personal details, physical statistics, and fitness preferences.
+Key features include inline editing of all fields, profile picture upload (with Base64 conversion), real-time validation, and automatic syncing of changes back to localStorage.

+Support & Legal:

+Legal Pages (Terms.jsx, Privacy.jsx): Standard Terms of Service and Privacy Policy pages.

+Support Page (Support.jsx): A centralised help hub integrating live chat (via Tawk.to), an email contact form (via EmailJS), phone support information, a searchable FAQ section, and system status indicators.

+Mock Data System Contribution:
+My work established the core user data structure that the rest of the application relies on.
+I designed the localStorage schema for users, login credentials, survey data, and user profiles.
+This system allows for a fully functional, persistent user experience without a backend, simulating data flows such as:

+Registration → Storage → Login → Profile Retrieval

+Survey → Profile Generation → Personalised Data Consumption by other modules

+This foundation ensures that every other feature in FitTrack, from meal recommendations to workout plans, can access a consistent and personalised user profile.